Sldvld/goit-test-task/README.md

 ## Features

-- **Track Tweets:** Enter specific keywords or hashtags to track related tweets in real-time.
-The application will fetch and display the latest tweets containing the specified keywords.

 - **Follower Management:** Easily manage your Twitter followers directly from the application.
 Add or remove followers with a simple click, providing a seamless experience for managing your follower base.